lmuntaner/tech-introduction-product-people/docs/servers/project.md

 Take notice that the program does not finish.
 Not like the previous exercises, where the Terminal got back to the previous state.

-Now it seems as if the program hasn't finished.

-This is exactly what has happened.
 The program is still running.
 Waiting for HTTP requests.

 Open the browser and go to `http://localhost:8080/`.
 You should get `hello world`.